mrrocks/framer-workflow/README.md

 This simple workflow lets you search and open Framer projects in Framer Studio.

-## Instructions
+### Instructions

-Fire Alfred, use the `fr` keyword to search for Framer projects, then press enter to open in Framer Studio.
+Fire Alfred, use the keyword: `fr` to search for Framer projects, then press enter to open in Framer Studio.

 :bowtie: